Working with confidential or sensitive information within Gtmhub could be handled in two different ways.

-But sometimes the sensitive information needs to live in a session where everyone within your organisation has access to.
+But sometimes the sensitive information lives in a session where everyone within your organisation has an access to.
+In this case, there's another approach that Gtmhub supports: Private OKRs functionality.

 What is a private OKR?